yhaochen0617/SMP/README.md

 ### Usage

-Note that the codebase only support running on the **single** GPU.
-You only need run a line code for reproduction.
+Note that the code only support running on the **single** GPU.
+You just need run a line code for reproduction.

 For ResNet:
 ```bash